Treasury bars Russia payments in dollars from US accounts | Business

 - United States

-The U.S., EU and United Kingdom have limited the ability of Russia's central bank to draw on more than $600 billion in foreign currency reserves and have frozen its gold reserves.
-That has left the central bank with few tools to prop up the ruble and prevent it from crumbling in value.

-The decision to stop bond payments will further deplete the resources Putin is using to continue his war against Ukraine and will cause more uncertainty and challenges for Russia's financial system, the Treasury official said.
+The decision to limit bond payments will further deplete the resources Putin is using to continue his war against Ukraine and will cause more uncertainty and challenges for Russia's financial system, the Treasury official said.
+Darshak Dholakia, a trade and government regulations attorney in Washington, said now that Treasury has restricted access to these funds, “it seems like the calculus has changed.''
+He said the US is finding ways to ensure that Russia has less money to buy weapons by reducing its access to funds to pay for its bond obligations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)